 Service Projects 1xx.
+(EE)

-Students who participate in a Bryn Athyn College approved service project may apply to receive an EE credit waiver.
+Students who participate in a Bryn Athyn College approved service project may apply to receive an EE credit waiver to the director of Experiential Education.

 Leadership 130.
 Introduction to Leadership.
 (EE)

 This course engages students in the basic tools necessary to become a successful leader.
 Students design a leadership project and review leadership theories.
 Students analyze leadership characteristics and target an area for their own strengthening.
 Students set measurable goals that stretch their capabilities through leadership challenges and homework assignments.